Behat/docs/quick_intro.rst

 Defining Steps
 ~~~~~~~~~~~~~~

-So Finally we got to the automation part.
+Finally, we got to the automation part.
 How does Behat knows what to do
 when it sees ``Given there is a "Sith Lord Lightsaber", which costs £5``?
 You
 tell him.
 You write a PHP code inside your context class (``FeatureContext``
 in our case) and tell Behat that this code represents specific scenario step